D'Arcy, British Columbia: Japanese relocatees and Devine

 Nearby McGillivray Falls, a small resort a few miles down Anderson Lake via the railway, became one of the handful of relocation centres for Japanese expelled from the coast during the Second World War.
 D'Arcy at that time was just inside the 100 mi "quarantine" zone from the Coast beyond which all Japanese had to be evacuated, but because the D'Arcy-Birken valley (known as the Gates Valley or Birken Valley) and the Pemberton Valley in those times had no road access to the Coast, its physical isolation made regulations placed on the Japanese somewhat lax in comparison to the internment camps in the Kootenays.
 Because of this situation, D'Arcy local Frank Devine was able to hire the relocated Japanese men, and brought them to work at a logging camp and mill two miles (3 km) up the Gates River from D'Arcy, which has ever since been known as Devine.

 Facilities

 There is a public beach with a boat ramp.
 The N'Quatqua First Nation government offices also feature a gas station, store and post office boxes, community hall, school and other community services.
-The community is irregularly served by the Kaoham Shuttle service from Seton Portage.
+The community was once irregularly served by the Kaoham Shuttle service from Seton Portage.